kristiankyvik/kristiankyvik.com/content/posts/hn-life-advice.md

 draft: false
 ---

-I decided to read a bunch of "advice" threads from hacker news which I summarized below:
+I decided to read a bunch of "life advice" threads from hacker news which I summarized below:

 - Do regular blood tests / healthchecks
 - Eat less